 Have you heard people say that you’re responsible for what appears in your life?
 That you have created it?
-If you are currently in a bad marriage and suffering because of a partner’s narcissism, addictions, and abuse, let’s say, you may want to argue back that this most certainly is not the case.
-After all, you undoubtedly always envisioned yourself married to a loving and caring man.
-So why would you have created the nightmare you now live?
+If you're currently in a bad marriage and suffering because of a partner’s narcissism, addictions, and abuse, let’s say, you may want to argue back that this most certainly is not the case.
+After all, you always envisioned yourself married to a loving and caring man.
+So, why would you have created the nightmare you're living now?

 Well, you might not have consciously created it as you might create a house, deciding beforehand on a design, and then seeing to it that the architect and others involved in its construction adhered to the blueprints.
 Indeed, that would be conscious design.
 You, however, have been creating your life unconsciously.

-Of course, you aren’t the only one doing this.
-Many of us are creating things all the time unconsciously.
-We do this through choices that we make that we’re hardly aware of.
-They’re habitual or programmed from our pasts.
+Truthfully, many of us are creating things all the time unconsciously.
+We do this through choices we make that are habitual or programmed from our pasts.
 We don’t actively choose them.

-It is important to realize that you may have been programmed by your past to be attracted to a certain type of man—and not necessarily the loving and kind man you always envisioned having as your partner, either.
-Because you were unconscious or unaware of what was driving you, when you felt that magnetic attraction, you believed you’d actually found true love.
-But of course, you merely had met someone who fit with what you were programmed to seek out because of hurts from the past.
+You may have been programmed by your past to be attracted at an unconscious level to be attracted to a certain type of man—a man who might be nothing like the loving and kind man you always envisioned that your life your life partner would be.
+However, because you were unconscious or unaware of what was driving you, when you felt that magnetic attraction, you believed you’d actually found true love.
+But instead, you'd merely met someone who fit with what you were programmed to seek out because of hurts from the past.
 And again, this was likely diametrically opposed to what the healthier side of you truly wanted for yourself.

-What you might want to think about as the wounded inner child does not make the same choices that your conscious self would make.
-It tends to pick someone who has the worst traits of your parents or primary caregivers.
-But then, it wants to try and rectify the past—to get right this time what wasn’t right before.
-But since the past is past, this can’t happen, certainly.
-In fact, after the romantic haze has cleared, scenes reminiscent of the past are typically replicated in the current relationship.
-And really, why wouldn't they be since the partner likely has the same or similar attributes to what caused those past wounds?
+You might want to imagine that there is a wounded child part of you that's driving you unconsciously.
+Needless to say, it does not make the same choices that your conscious self would make.
+It tends to pick out as a potential partner someone who has the worst traits of your parents or primary caregivers.
+But then, this wounded child part wants to try and rectify the past.
+However, since the past is past, this simply can’t happen.
+So, regarding such relationships, when the romantic haze has cleared, negative or hurtful scenes rather reminiscent of the past are typically replicated in the present-day relationship.
+And really, why wouldn't they be since the partner likely has the same or similar attributes to what caused those childhood wounds in the first place?

 Decide to Live Your Life Consciously

 Your life’s mission, should you elect to accept it, is to become more aware and start living as consciously as possible.
 In other words, don’t settle for going along with the programming from your past.
 Don’t just do what is habitual.
-After all, most of this is not in your best interest.
-Sure, those behaviors might have helped you survive as a child in what was a dysfunctional family.
-But pursued in adulthood, they’ll likely only keep you experiencing dysfunction in your life.
-You don’t want that.
+Sure, those behaviors might have helped you survive as a child in what was likely a dysfunctional family.
+But pursued in adulthood, they’ll likely keep you experiencing dysfunction in your current life.
+You don’t want that, do you?